okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/brands/index.md

 Returns a `422 Unprocessable Entity` if the template doesn't support the recipient's value.

-> **NOTE**: The templates that do not support all recipient values are New Sign-On Notification, Authenticator Enrolled, Authenticator Reset, Password Changed and the Change Email Confirmation templates.
+> **NOTE**: The templates that don't support all recipient values are New Sign-On Notification, Authenticator Enrolled, Authenticator Reset, Password Changed, and Change Email Confirmation.

 Passing an invalid `brandId` or `templateName` returns a `404 Not Found` with error code `E0000007`.